OpsMx/standard-isd-gitops/update/README.md

 Please follow these instructions if you are updating any values in values.yaml after the installation.

-# Use this set of instructions if:
+# Please use this set of instructions:

 a) You have a 4.0.3.1 installed and required to update values
 b) Already have a gitops-repo for ISD (AP and Spinnaker) Configuration